-Emerald Bay State Park camping is spread in loops along the point.
+Emerald Bay State Park camping is arranged in loops along the point.
 Half of the 97 campsites are standard camping sites that accept RV camping and tent camping.
 Another 45 campsites are for tents only.
 Some campsites can only accept a maximum of 4 people, while others can accommodate 8.
 Campsites with the best lake views have been classified as premium sites.
-In addition, there are 20 boat-in campsites on the north side of Emerald Bay.
-Because of the popularity of the park, campsites fill up almost as soon as they become available for reservations.
-See Reservations Tips below.

 Along Highway 89, 22 miles south of Tahoe City and 12 miles north of South Lake Tahoe